-Responding to the needs of military service members for financial education, employees like Karen Mortimer, a Financial Advisor in La Jolla, California, have answered the call.
-Karen and her teammates saw the need for financial education as returning military transitioned into civilian life and they stepped up to partner with REBOOT, a nonprofit that focuses on veteran reintegration, to create financial education materials and offer training.
-Financial education remains a key area through which employees share their expertise and talent with individuals from many diverse backgrounds, and a new financial education toolkit makes it easy for Bank of America employees to connect with volunteer opportunities or develop their own activities.
+Responding to the needs of military service members for financial education, employees like Karen Mortimer, a Financial Advisor in La Jolla, California, have answered the call when she stepped up to partner with REBOOT, a nonprofit that focuses on veteran reintegration.
+They teamed up to create financial education materials and offer training to help veterans succeed here at home.
+More More

 Events and Education

-Bank of America has supported Ocean Conservancy’s International Coastal Cleanup (ICC) since 2002.
-Held each September, hundreds of thousands of volunteers from countries all over the world spend a day picking up everything from cigarette butts and food wrappers to lost fishing nets and major appliances.
-Because trash travels to the ocean by way of storm drains and waterways, they don’t just work along ocean beaches; participants slog through mud and sand along lakes, streams, and rivers, too, often working far inland.
+Bank of America has supported Ocean Conservancy’s International Coastal Cleanup since 2002.
+Each year, volunteers from around the world spend a day picking up everything from cigarette butts and food wrappers to fishing nets and appliances.
+In our most recent Coastal Cleanup, volunteers logged 3,079 hours, a 46% increase from the previous year.